Elduderino23/apparao_vasu_password_generator/README.md

 The plan of attack started with simply creating an array.
 The reason behind making the array first before creating any functions or alerts is because a password generator needs characters in order to generate a password.
 It was also the easiest to conceptualize.

-An example for my array is as follows:
+An example of all the array is shown below:

 ```Javascript
 var lowerCase = ["a", "b", "c", "d", "e", "f", "g", "h", "i", "j", "k", "l", "m", "n", "o", "p", "q", "r", "s", "t", "u", "v", "w", "x", "y", "z"]